 Timber Villa doesn’t have a clubhouse, but it’s just minutes from the E-Town Fitness Center and the Elizabeth Area Senior Center.
 For shopping needs and errands, there are several Walmart Supercenters in the area, plus farmers markets, grocery stores, pharmacies, and specialty shops.

-When work is completed, this appealing neighborhood will have 214 new and resale single-family homes, all designed with low-maintenance living in mind.
+This appealing neighborhood has 214 new and resale single-family homes, all designed with low-maintenance living in mind.
 The reasonable monthly HOA fee provides for trash removal and common area maintenance, and there are 14 floor plans.
 These range from 1,380 to 2,495 square feet with two to three bedrooms, two to two-and-a-half bathrooms, and attached garages.
 Upgrades may include vinyl plank flooring, stainless steel appliances, and sliding glass doors in the dining areas.

 Traditions of America at Lititz has it all: a desirable zip code, a wide variety of floor plans at different price points, and sought-after amenities.
-Upon completion, it will have 329 resale attached and single-family homes on a 60-acre plot within walking distance of Downtown Lititz, dubbed the “Coolest Small Town in America.”
+It has 329 resale attached and single-family homes on a 60-acre plot within walking distance of Downtown Lititz, dubbed the “Coolest Small Town in America.”

 There are three attached garden floor plans ranging from 1,268 to 2,191 square feet with two to three bedrooms, two to three bathrooms, and attached two-car garages.
 The six single-family models range from 1,274 to 3,078 square feet, also with two to three bedrooms, two to three bathrooms, and attached two-car garages.
 All of these homes are customizable, with features like fireplaces, dens, luxury master suites, and screened-in porches.
 The HOA fee provides for trash and snow removal, lawn care, and exterior maintenance.